-On October 29, 2018, FRA, Federal Highway Administration (FHWA), and Federal Transit Administration (FTA) published a Final Rule in the Federal Register amending 23 CFR part 771, Environmental Impact and Related Procedures and 23 CFR part 774, Parks, Recreation Areas, Wildlife and Waterfowl Refuges, and Historic Sites (Section 4(f)).
-The regulation becomes effective on November 28, 2018.
+On October 29, 2018, FRA, the Federal Highway Administration (FHWA), and Federal Transit Administration (FTA) published a Final Rule in the Federal Register amending 23 CFR Part 771, Environmental Impact and Related Procedures, and 23 CFR Part 774, Parks, Recreation Areas, Wildlife and Waterfowl Refuges, and Historic Sites (Section 4(f)).
+The regulation is effective November 28, 2018.

-The Final Rule adds FRA to 23 CFR parts 771 and 774.
-It also includes updates responding to the Moving Ahead for Progress in the 21st Century (MAP-21) Act and the Fixing America’s Surface Transportation (FAST) Act.
-This allows FRA to follow the same flexible environmental procedures as FHWA and FTA.
+The Final Rule adds FRA to 23 CFR Parts 771 and 774.
+It also includes updates responding to the Fixing America’s Surface Transportation Act (FAST Act) and allows FRA to follow the same flexible environmental procedures as FHWA and FTA.

 This regulation increases efficiency for the preparation of environmental documents and accelerates project delivery by providing new tools for FRA and project sponsors to use, including:

-- Applying the same environmental regulations (and Section 4(f) requirements) for rail projects that FHWA and FTA already use.
+- Applying the same environmental regulations (and Section 4(f) requirements, 23 CFR Part 774) to rail projects that FHWA and FTA already use.